 - The name of a person to manage any property left to young beneficiaries.

-Once the trust is drawn up, you sign it in front of a notary.
+Once the trust is drawn up, you sign it in front of a notary public.
 Finally, to make the trust effective, all property to be distributed under its terms must be transferred into the name of the trustee using a deed or other standard transfer document.

 If it's this easy, why not do it yourself?
 Many people do, quite successfully.
 Consider hiring a lawyer if you have questions about your particular situation or a thorny estate planning issue that a basic living trust just doesn't address.
 But first, do a little research on your own -- it's a lot more cost-efficient than paying a professional to educate you about the basics.

 For help on choosing a good estate planning attorney, read Nolo's article How to Find an Excellent Lawyer.
-Or, you can go to Nolo's Lawyer Directory for a list of wills, trusts and estates lawyers in your geographical area (click on the "Types of Cases" and "Work History" tabs to learn about a particular lawyer's experience).
+Or, you can go to Nolo's Lawyer Directory for a list of estate planning lawyers in your geographical area (click on the lawyer's or law firm's profile to learn about a lawyer's experience and philosophy).

 Make a Living Trust in Your State